 Software that helps you keep track of your sources and generates bibliographies/ works cited pages.
 Examples include RefWorks, Zotero, Mendeley, and EndNote.
 For more information, see this guide to citation managers.

 An organized digital collection of references to published literature.
 Databases allow you to find journal articles, or other types of literature, on a particular topic.
 Many (but not all) may include full text or links to full text.
-Click here for a list of databases available to members of the Brown community.
+Here is a list of databases available to members of the Brown community.

 A collection of articles published periodically.
 A journal may cover a specific topic or be more general in scope, and may be scholarly / academic, peer-reviewed, general interest, or written for an interest group.
 Journals are found either by title or through databases.